 The ACFAS is a professional society of more than 7,200 foot and ankle surgeons.

 The American Diabetes Association is the only non-profit organization supporting all 25.8 million Americans living with diabetes.
 The Association funds research to prevent, cure, and manage diabetes; delivers services to hundreds of communities; provides objective and credible information; and gives voice to those denied their rights because of diabetes.
 Founded in 1940, the ADA's mission is to prevent and cure diabetes and improve the lives of all people affected by diabetes.
-To view information about the ADA Step Out Walks taking place in Florida, click here.
+To view information about the ADA Step Out Walks and Tour de Cure events taking place in Florida, click here.

 Log in to the APMA member website to find out how APMA is working for you.

 The American Podiatric Medical Licensing Examination is designed to measure the knowledge necessary to perform at the level of minimum competence as a newly licensed DPM.
 Beginning with the Class of 2015, the APMLE consists of four components: Part I, Part II written, Part II CSPE, and Part III.
 The Part I and Part II written exams are designed to assess whether a candidate possesses the knowledge required to practice as a minimally competent entry-level podiatric physician.
 Part III is a licensing exam designed to determine whether a candidate’s knowledge and clinical skills are adequate for safe, unsupervised practice.
 It should be noted that some states accept the United States Medical Licensing Examination (USMLE) for DPM licensure.

 The APMSA is the only national organization representing students enrolled at the eleven colleges of podiatric medicine.
 By virtue of enrollment in a college of podiatric medicine, all students are members of the APMSA.